oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/debugging.md

 ### Debugging a particular domain resource

-Once you have an installed and running operator, it is rarely but sometimes necessary to debug the operator itself.
+After you have an installed and running operator, it is rarely but sometimes necessary to debug the operator itself.
-If you are having problems with a particular domain resource, then first see [domain debugging]({{<relref "/userguide/managing-domains/model-in-image/debugging.md">}}).
+If you are having problems with a particular domain resource, then first see [Domain debugging]({{<relref "/userguide/managing-domains/model-in-image/debugging.md">}}).

 ### Check Helm status

 An operator runtime is installed into a Kubernetes cluster and maintained using a Helm release.
-See [Useful Helm operations]({{<relref "/userguide/managing-operators/using-helm#useful-helm-operations">}}) for information about how to list your installed Helm releases and get each release's configuration.
+For information about how to list your installed Helm releases and get each release's configuration, see [Useful Helm operations]({{<relref "/userguide/managing-operators/using-helm#useful-helm-operations">}}).

 ### Ensure the operator CRD is installed

 When you install and run an operator, the installation should have deployed a domain custom resource to the cluster.
-To check, verify that following command lists a CRD with name `domains.weblogic.oracle`:
+To check, verify that the following command lists a CRD with name `domains.weblogic.oracle`:

 ```text
 $ kubectl get crd